Skip to main content

 "Describe a class rule that you liked in your school/college."

 1. I loved the way teachers took our attendance in our primary school in Allahabad, India.
-Teachers used to call the roll numbers of the students sequentially and we had to reply loudly to ensure our presence in the classroom.
-It was a good system and I liked it very much.
+Teachers used to call the roll numbers of the students sequentially, and we had to reply loudly to ensure our presence in the classroom.
+It was a good system, and I liked it very much.

-2. Teachers in colleges usually do not give homework but we got a teacher in our college who did exactly that.
+2. Teachers in colleges usually do not give homework, but we got a teacher in our college who did exactly that.
 He asked his students to submit homework every other day in his class.
 Though some of the students did not like the rule, I loved it.
-In fact, homework from this teacher helped us in many ways that now we understand.
+In fact, homework from this teacher helped us in many ways that we now understand.

 Popular posts from this blog